 The St. Francis Regional Medical Center cardiac rehabilitation team works with people who have had a myocardial infarction (heart attack), angina pectoris (chest pain), coronary artery bypass surgery, valve replacement, coronary angioplasty or coronary artery disease.
 Each person's risk factors are assessed to develop a personal prevention plan, and patients learn how to exercise for their heart health.

-Patients in Heart Failure Rehab work with a team of registered nurses and exercise physiologists who communicate closely with your doctor to develop a personal care plan that includes evaluations, individual exercise based on ability, education, and techniques to help you better tolerate exercise.
+Patients in heart failure rehabilitation work with a team of registered nurses and exercise physiologists who communicate closely with your doctor to develop a personal care plan that includes evaluations, individual exercise based on ability, education and techniques to help you better tolerate exercise.
 Monitored exercise sessions last 30 to 60 minutes.

 This self-pay program provides ongoing, self-directed exercise in a safe, supported environment.
 Participants need to be approved for this program by a physician and must demonstrate safe and independent exercise practices.

-Prior to your appointment, please print and fill out the cardiac rehabilitation patient intake packet, located here.
+Prior to your appointment, please print and fill out the cardiac rehabilitation patient intake packet.
 Make sure to bring your completed packet to your first appointment.